daun/processwire-image-placeholders/README.md

 ### Markup

-Using a lazyload library like [lazysizes](https://github.com/aFarkas/lazysizes), you can show a placeholder image by using its data URI as `src` of the image.
+Using a lazyload library like [lazysizes](https://github.com/aFarkas/lazysizes) or [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload), you can show a placeholder image by using its data URI as `src` of the image.

 ```php